JamesRyanVan/Banksole-Linux/README.md

 # Banksole

-Banksole is a commandline program which mimics a banking system.
+Banksole is a linux commandline program which mimics a banking system.
 Writen in C++, it allows users to deposit, withdraw, transfer fake curreny.
 This work is bassed roughly off of LKembers program [found here](https://github.com/Lkember/BankSystem).
 This was written for a school project and is not meant in any form to be a real banking system.
 It comes with two accounts, administrator, and regular users.

 Users Can:
   - Deposit Money